CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

 The ROBUSTA 3A satellite consists of different subsystems that are in charge of performing specific functions onboard the platform.
 In the context of the HAM radio messaging system, the TT&C (Telemetry, Tracking and Control) subsystem is the core component that enables the exchange of data between ground stations through an RF link.
 In addition, this link will enable the mission control center (MCC)/User to bidirectionally communicate with the satellite for receive data and send commands to the satellite to perform actions.

 The embedded software (firmware) of the TT&C is implemented on top of `FreeRTOS <https://www.freertos.org/>`_ (Real-time operating system).
 In freeRTOS, the application is segmented into `FreeRTOS tasks <https://www.freertos.org/a00015.html>`_ which are executed periodically.
 Each of these tasks performs specific functions of the global application.
-The TT&C has several tasks which enable the forwarding of datas between the ground segment and the rest of the platform.
-In the context of the HAM radio sessaging system, it is important to take into account the following tasks:
+The TT&C has several tasks which enable the forwarding of data between the ground segment and the rest of the platform.
+In the context of the HAM radio messaging system, it is important to take into account the following tasks:

 - **Radio Interface Task**: Implements the interface with the radio transceivers, and orchestrates the reception and transmission of data packets.
 The received packets are then forwarded to the radio RX processing task.